aimeele97/mintclassics_modelcar_inventory_analysis/README.md

 The companies main database structure as seen below consists of nine tables: warehouses, products, productlines, orders, orderdetails, customers, payments, employees, offices, with a total row count of 3,868 records.
 A description of each table is as follows:

-- __warehouses:__ Stores information about the company's warehouses, including location and capacity.
-The company has 4 distinct warehouses.
+- __warehouses (4 records):__ Stores information about the company's warehouses, including location and capacity.
-- __products:__ Contains details about the products available for sale, such as name, price, and stock.
-The company offers 110 products.
+- __products (110 records):__ Contains details about the products available for sale, such as name, price, and stock.
-- __productlines:__ Categorizes products into different lines or types.
-The company has 7 distinct product lines.
+- __productlines (7 records):__ Categorizes products into different lines or types.
-- __orders:__ Stores customer orders, including order dates, status, and total amounts.
-The company has 326 orders.
+- __orders (326 records):__ Stores customer orders, including order dates, status, and total amounts.
-- __orderdetails:__ Contains individual product details for each order, such as quantity, price, and discount.
-There are 2,996 order details.
+- __orderdetails (2,996 orders):__ Contains individual product details for each order, such as quantity, price, and discount.
-- __customers:__  Contains customer information, such as names, contact details, and shipping addresses.
-There are 122 distinct customers.
+- __customers (122 records):__  Contains customer information, such as names, contact details, and shipping addresses.
-- __payments:__ Tracks customer payments, including amount, date, and payment method.
-There are 273 payment records.
+- __payments (273 records):__ Tracks customer payments, including amount, date, and payment method.
-- __employees:__ Stores details about employees, including positions, hire dates, and salaries.
-The company employs 23 people.
+- __employees (23 people):__ Stores details about employees, including positions, hire dates, and salaries.
-- __offices:__ Information about the company's offices, including location and contact details.
-The company has 7 offices.
+- __offices (7 records):__ Information about the company's offices, including location and contact details.

 __Entity Relationship Diagram here__